Corcovado Foundation (Costa Rica)

 Organic Regenerative Agriculture

-Our Organic Agriculture Team transforms lives and land every day.
+Our Organic Agriculture Team transforms lives and lands every day.
 Regenerative agriculture helps local families achieve more sustainable use of their land.
 As a team volunteer, you will learn about regenerative agriculture and help:

 • Make compost and prepare organic fertilizers